linroger/FinanceCompendium/IV. Fixed Income/Fundamentals/Fixed Income Mathematics- Analytical and Statistical Processed.md

 # PROPERTIES OF PRESENT VALUE

 There are two properties of present value that you should recognize.
 First, for a given future value at a specified time in the future, the higher the interest rate (or discount rate), the lower is the present value.
 To see this, compare the present value in Illustration 3-1 to that in Illustration 3-2.
-When the annual interest rate increased from  $7.5\%$  to  $8.3\%$ , the present value of the  $9 million needed 6 years from now decreased from$ 5,831,654 to $5,577,912.
+When the annual interest rate increased from  $7.5\%$  to  $8.3\%$ , the present value of the  \$9 million needed 6 years from now decreased from$ 5,831,654 to $5,577,912.
 The reason that the present value decreases as the interest rate increases should be easy to understand.
 The higher the interest rate that can be earned on any sum invested today, the less has to be invested today to realize a specified future value.

 The second property of the present value is that for a given interest rate (discount rate), the farther into the future the future value will be received, the lower is the present value.
 This is demonstrated in Illustrations 3-3 and 3-4.
-When the amount of  $800,000 is to be received 4 years from now, the present value is$ 592,400; if the $800,000 is to be received 5 years from now, the present value declines to $549,536.
+When the amount of  \$800,000 is to be received 4 years from now, the present value is\$ 592,400; if the \$800,000 is to be received 5 years from now, the present value declines to \$549,536.
 The reason is that the farther into the future a given future value is to be received, the more time there is for interest to accumulate.
 The result is that fewer dollars have to be invested.

 # PRESENT VALUE OF A SERIES OF FUTURE VALUES